 Okay, so let’s start off explaining what the difference between spaying and neutering is.
 Spaying is when a female dog’s uterus and ovaries are removed.
 This is usually done with a small cut in the abdomen region, or via laparoscopy.
-Neutering, on the other hand, is the surgical removal of a male dog’s testes, similar to castration (guaranteed if you’re a man and you’re reading this, you’re probably clutching your crown jewels as you read this.)
+Neutering, on the other hand, is the surgical removal of a male dog’s testicles, similar to castration (guaranteed if you’re a man and you’re reading this, you’re probably clutching your crown jewels as you read this.)
 Keyhole procedures are also becoming more commonplace, and are designed to leave less scarring when the dog heals.

 We’re pretty much all in agreement that spaying and neutering is a good thing, but not everyone’s 100% sure as to when it can, or should, be done.
 Some vets recommend doing it between four and six months old, while others say between five and nine months old.
 Many sources say you should try and get it done before the first season where bitches are concerned.
 There are also those who think neutering your cockapoo after he has reached puberty has long-term health benefits.
 Neutering your male pup before he hits his “teens” could prevent some bad habits, like aggression and marking.

-For female cockapoos, some recommend spaying before their first heat, which can be as early as five months old.
-This reduces the chance of mammary tumors, but there is evidence to show that females spayed after their first have a lower risk than unspayed pups.
+For females, some recommend spaying before their first heat – as mentioned above – which can be as early as five months old.
+This reduces the chance of mammary tumours, but there is evidence to show that females spayed after their first have a lower risk than unspayed pups.
 If you’re unsure, you can ask your vet, who will be happy to give you all the information you need.

 Why Neutering or Spaying Your Cockapoo is a Good Idea

-There are a lot of reasons why spaying or neutering your cockapoo is a good idea.
+There are a lot of reasons why spaying or neutering your puppy is a good idea.
 Let’s take a look at why, as a responsible pet owner, you should consider getting it done.